zorrocrisis/PathfindingAlgorithms/README.md

 - **Left/Right arrow keys** change the current algorithm.

 ## **Additional Pathfinding Information**
-One can find additional pathfinding information, such as position coordinates and total process time, in the **overlay UI panel in right-side of the screen**.
+One can find additional pathfinding information, such as positional coordinates, total processed nodes and total process time, in the **overlay UI panel in right-side of the screen**.
 During a pathfinding search, the grid will also showcase multiple **coloured tiles**, representing different states: **red tiles indicate "closed" nodes** (which have already been explored), whereas **blue tiles indicate "open" ondes (which have not been explored yet)**.
 The goal bound A* algorithm also paints the tiles according to the corresponding boundary boxes, though these colours overlap (yellow - "up" is the best starting edge; green - "down" is the best starting edge; light blue - "left" is the best starting edge; purple - "right" is the best starting edge).

 ![Screenshot 2024-07-18 154253](https://github.com/user-attachments/assets/07978a30-a238-4355-bc96-7cf23ecb56b5)